 - 1 teaspoon crushed red pepper flakes more or less to taste

 - 1 tablespoon honey

-- A couple fresh lemon or lime slices, for garnish (optional)
+- Fresh lemon or lime slices for garnish (optional)

-- Whisk together the orange juice, orange zest, red pepper flakes, honey, tamari or soy, oil, salt, pepper, garlic, ginger, and onion in a large bowl.
+- Whisk together the orange juice, orange zest, lemon zest, lime zest, crushed red pepper flakes, honey, tamari, oil, salt, black pepper, garlic, ginger, and onion in a large bowl.
 Add the chicken and toss to coat.
-Cover the bowl and refrigerate 2 to 4 hours.
+Cover the bowl and refrigerate at least 2 hours, but up to 24 hours.

-- Preheat oven to 350F; line a large baking sheet with a silpat liner or lightly spray it with nonstick cooking spray.
+- Preheat the oven to 350F.
+Line a large baking sheet with a silpat liner or lightly spray it with nonstick cooking spray.